sooheeoh/sooheeoh/README.md

 ### Hi there 👋

-🌱 I’m currently learning SQL, Python, Tableau, Statistics for Data Analysis 📫 How to reach me: sooheeoh@gmail.com
+🌱 I’m currently learning SQL, Python, Tableau, Statistics for Data Analysis <br>
+📫 How to reach me: sooheeoh@gmail.com

 <!--